MenkeTechnologies/zpwr/README.md

 documentation for details on how to change the font.

 ## Updating
-`zpwr updateall` which update all zpwr config and dependencies.  `zpwr update` will update just zpwr configs.
+`zpwr updateall` updates all zpwr config and dependencies.  `zpwr update` updates just zpwr configs.

 ### getrc and linkConf functions
 There is a shell function called `getrc`, or `zpwr update` that will update ZPWR by pulling the latest changes from this repository into `~/.zpwr`.